-In most cases, severe liver complications or death occurs when the user develops high tolerance to the opioid component of the drug and begins taking more, unaware that this higher dose of the Paracetamol in the drug is causing liver damage.
+In most cases, severe liver complications or death occurs when the user develops a high tolerance to the opioid component of the drug and begins taking more, unaware that this higher dose of the Paracetamol in the drug is causing liver damage.
 Side effects are the body’s way of letting us know something is wrong.
-It is important to be aware of the potentially dangerous effects that can occur with prescribed use or with abuse of Paracetamol.
+It is important to be aware of the potentially dangerous effects that can occur with prescribed use or with abuse of this drug.
 Some of the following side effects can range from mild to severe:

-This is only a partial list of the side effects of Paracetamol and Paracetamol combined with opioids.
+This is only a partial list of the side effects of this drug and Paracetamol combined with opioids.
 If you are using any of the Paracetamol products, talk with your health care provider to learn about possible alternatives for treating your pain.
 Or for more information about addiction treatment options, call us today.

 Leave a reply